dave-fernandes/SaddleFreeOptimizer/README.md

 ## Implementation Notes
 * The Lanczos iteration loop is unrolled into branches in the TensorFlow graph.
 This allows a full step to be taken in one TF operation.
 However, it means the graph can get large if you use a high Krylov dimension.
 * As in the original paper, no re-orthogonalization is used for the Lanczos vectors.
 This means that they will likely become linearly dependent if the Krylov dimension is high \(> 100?\).
 There would, thus, be little benefit in attempting this.
+* Tested with Python 3.6.7 and TensorFlow 1.12.0